-Since its inception, the OIML has worked to harmonize laws and regulations on metrology amongst its Members.
-Efforts have been focused on defining the requirements for particular measurements or instruments.
-Such efforts make up, and will continue to make up, the main task of the OIML.
-A related task is to provide OIML Members with guidance on the ways to assure metrological control and on methods to verify that such control is effective.
+Since its inception, OIML has worked to harmonize laws and regulations on metrology amongst its Members.
+Efforts have been focused on requirements for particular measurements or instruments.
+Such efforts make up, and will continue to make up, the main task of OIML.
+A related task is to provide OIML Members with guidance on the ways of assuring metrological control and on methods to verify that such controls are effective.

 Several approaches are presented and discussed in this International Document because there is more than one way to achieve effective metrological control.
-The structure of legal metrological control in any country must take into account the economic system of that country, the principles of its legal system, its territorial organization, and also its other features and specific conditions and other formal or informal mechanisms (such as the activities of consumer organizations).
-It is recognized that conditions and requirements differ from country to country and that the ideal control strategy for one country or region may not necessarily be ideal for another.
+The structure of legal metrological control in any country must take into account the economic system of that country, the principles of its legal system, its territorial organisation, and also its other features and specific conditions.
+It is recognized that conditions and requirements differ from country to country and that the ideal control strategy for one country or region may not be ideal for another.
 Accordingly, this Document provides guidance and information that may be adapted to fit the circumstances of any particular jurisdiction.